|VIN Number Decoder|

 Commonly Search VIN Numbers include: Chevy Silverado and Jaguar.

-Stolen cars may have their VIN Number changed via the Vehicle Descriptor Section (VDS) and the Vehicle Identifier Section (VIS) to make the vehicle appear to be newer, or to have a higher spec.
+The VIN Number on a vehicle may be altered to hide the fact that it may have been stolen.
+Stolen cars may have their VIN changed via the Vehicle Descriptor Section (VDS) and the Vehicle Identifier Section (VIS) to make the vehicle appear to be newer, or to have a higher spec.

 Any VIN number lookup on a VIN cloned car may not reveal if the car has been stolen or written off.
-In each case if you notice anything unusual, such as scratch marks on a VIN, a worn VIN sticker, or a loose VIN plate then assume the worst.
+In each case if you notice anything unusual, such as scratch marks on a VIN number, a worn VIN sticker, or a loose VIN plate then assume the worst.